pyarmak/entrada-1x-docs/user/docs/gradebook/groupassessment.md

 * Individual learners can still have their assessment weighted differently, however, there is not a current way to provide different grades to members of the same group.

 * From the learner perspective, any group member can upload an assignment.
 * Once a grade is entered for one group member, all group members will be able to see the grade upon its release.
-Learners can see their grades through the My Gradebook link in the My Entrada card in the left sidebar.
+Learners can see their grades through the My Gradebook link in the My Elentra card in the left sidebar.